ESET: Technology

-ESET has 13 R&D centres globally and is an operator in the field of malicious code detection.
+ESET has 11 R&D centres globally and is an operator in the field of malicious code detection.
 In 1995, ESET introduced heuristic analysis into its detection engine.

 ESET has been using machine learning in its products, starting with neural networks, since 1997.
 In 2005, ESET incorporated a machine learning-based technology called DNA Detections, which extracts selected features – called genes – from samples.
 These genes split samples into clean, malicious and potentially unwanted categories.
 In 2019, ESET released an Advanced Machine Learning detection layer that can analyze samples locally on endpoints even when offline.

 In 2011, ESET replaced ThreatSense.NET with ESET LiveGrid^{®}, a cloud-based reputation system that evaluates unknown or suspicious samples submitted anonymously by millions of ESET-protected endpoints from around the world for machine learning analysis on servers in Bratislava.

 ESET also uses additional security layers including Botnet Protection, Network Attack Protection, Script-Based Attacks Protection, and Brute-Force Attack Protection.

 In 2017, ESET became the first security company in the world to implement a UEFI Scanner.
 UEFI is a firmware that is loaded into a computer's memory during the startup process.
 The scanner can identify threats while the computer is booting up, before standard detection modules start running.

 Malware research

 ESET dedicates part of its operations to malware research, as well as to the monitoring of advanced persistent threat groups and other cybercriminal groups, with 40% of the company's employees working in research.

 One of the groups that ESET tracked is Sandworm.
 After the 2015 attack on the Ukrainian power grid and the global NotPetya ransomware attack in 2017 – both attributed to Sandworm – ESET discovered Sandworm (more specifically, a subgroup that ESET tracks as TeleBots) deploying a new backdoor called Exaramel, which is a version of the main Industroyer backdoor.
 As Industroyer was used in the 2016 blackout in Ukraine, ESET linked Industroyer to NotPetya, as well as to BlackEnergy, which was used in the 2015 blackout.

 At the time of the NotPetya outbreak, ESET and Cisco tracked down the point from which the global ransomware attack had started to companies afflicted with a TeleBots backdoor, resulting from the compromise of M.E.Doc, a popular financial software in Ukraine.

-In March 2021, when Microsoft released out-of-band patches to fix the ProxyLogon vulnerability affecting on-premises versions of Microsoft Exchange Server, ESET discovered more than 10 APT groups leveraging the vulnerability to compromise them.
-ProxyLogon allows an attacker to take over any reachable Exchange server, even without knowing valid account credentials.

 In addition, ESET found that multiple threat actors had access to the details of the vulnerabilities even before the release of the patches.
 Except for DLTMiner, which is linked to a known cryptomining campaign, all of these threat actors are APT groups interested in espionage: Tick, LuckyMouse, Calypso, Websiic, Winnti Group, Tonto Team, ShadowPad activity, The "Opera" Cobalt Strike, IIS backdoors, Mikroceen, DLTMiner, and FamousSparrow.